BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Careful on the terminology.
 E.g: Solution sets means 0, 1, or infinity.
 It does not mean a basis set. or a solution.
 * **Think from the new view**.
 Linear Algebra deal with a GROUP of equations, instead on individual.

-# Thought for the week
-* “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell
-* “The advancement and perfection of mathematics are intimately connected with the prosperity of the State.”  — Napoleon

 # Reference
 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.
 * I haven't try them, but I would assume they are good for Calculus warm up.